RichieNibe/Software_Engineering_Internships/README.md

 This repository is the result of an automated web scraping project that aims to compile information about available software engineering internships.
 We understand how challenging and time-consuming it can be to search for internships, and this project is here to simplify that process.

 # What You'll Find Here
-In this repository, you will find a curated list of software engineering internships, including details such as:
+In this repository, you will find a detailed list of software engineering internships, including details such as:

 Company: The name of the company offering the internship.

 Role: Specific title or role of the internship position.